WPC 56

 WPC 56 is a British television police procedural series, created and partly written by Dominique Moloney and broadcast on BBC One.
 The stories feature the first woman police constables (WPC) to join the fictional Midlands Constabulary at Brinford Police Station in 1956.

 Series one and two focus on Gina Dawson (Jennie Jacques) as she struggles to gain acceptance at a male-dominated police station and having to deal with the sexist attitudes that were commonplace at that time.
 The third series depicts the experiences of her successor at the station, Annie Taylor (Claudia Jessie).

-Each series is a set of five episodes and broadcast on five consecutive afternoons, initially during March 2013, February 2014 and March 2015.
+Each series is a set of five episodes that were first broadcast on five consecutive afternoons during March 2013, February 2014 and March 2015 respectively.

 Synopses

 Series 1

 WPC 56 Gina Dawson lives at home with her parents, Joe and Brenda, in Brinford near Birmingham.
-This story set in 1956, revolves around the finding of the skeleton of a boy, a serial attacker of women and delving into the historical case of two missing boys.
+This story is set in 1956, and revolves around the finding of the skeleton of a boy, a serial attacker of women and delving into the historical case of two missing boys.
 Dawson is appointed to be the first female police officer in Brinford police station where Chief Inspector Nelson gives her a small office, previously a storage room.
 She is told to stick to making tea, doing paperwork, dealing with children and women.
 She is told not to distract the men, who might seek to protect her in dangerous situations; they can deal with the important police work.
 She finds it hard to be taken seriously by her male colleagues and is shocked by the methods employed by Sergeant Fenton and the attitude of the rest of her fellow officers.
 She has a boyfriend, Frank Marshall.